lap-hoang24/js-datavisualisation-challenge/README.md

 # [BeCode]JavaScript Datavisualisation Challenge - Europe Crimes Statistics

+The resulted website can be accessed via this link: https://lap-hoang24.github.io/js-datavisualisation-challenge/

 ## Objectives

 The challenge was an opportunity to utilise and harness `HTML / CSS / JavaScript` knowledge and skills acquired thus far and to get to know and integrate useful and powerful **Third-party Libraries** such as `Chart.js` and `TOAST UI`.